ibexa/documentation-developer/docs/guide/search/shop_search/search_indexing.md

 ### ProductDocumentMapperPlugin

 The `ProductDocumentMapperPlugin` plugin generates a special field for the price range based on product unit price.
-It is a service which is injected into the main indexer execution based on the `ezpublish.search.solr.document_mapper_plugin` tag.
+It is a service which is injected into the main indexer execution based on the `ibexa.solr.document_mapper.document_mapper_plugin` tag.

 This service implements `EzSystems\EzPlatformSolrSearchEngine\DocumentMapperPluginInterface`.